 Help with the Dissertation

 Students can find support with planning and preparing to write the dissertation from their academic advisors and programs.
-Additional resources are available through the GSAS Center for Writing and Communicating Ideas and the Bureau of Study Counsel.
+Additional resources are available through the GSAS Center for Writing and Communicating Ideas.
 GSAS also provides assistance to students seeking dissertation completion fellowships via the Fellowships Office.